websights

 • ISO 7730: [283.15, 313.15]

-• The current implementation approximates MRT as a single uniform scalar value throughout the domain, based on a size-weighted average across all domain surface temperatures.
+• The current implementation approximates MRT as a single uniform scalar value throughout the domain (except when radiation is enabled), based on a size-weighted average across all domain surface temperatures.
 The approximation does not take into account view factors and assumes an emissivity of 1.

 Output Parameters